WomenWhoCode/WWCodeMedellin/README.md

 # WWCodeMedellin
-Code used in Python for Data Science Meetups
+Code used in Meetups

+SentimentAnalysis: Code to download twitter stream and make sentiment analysis over it.